riccardo-nozza/EDS-BWT/README.md

 # EDS-BWT
-This tool computes the Burrows-Wheeler transform of an elastic-degenerate string, called EDSBWT, and can search patterns on it.
+This tool computes the Burrows-Wheeler transform of an elastic-degenerate string, called EDS-BWT, and can search patterns on it.

 An *elastic degenerate string* (eds) is the concatenation of a collection of strings, as in the following example: